TheGreenJoker/eve_lp/README.md

 ``` cmd
 python app.py
 ```
-# I do not have python on my computer
+## I do not have python on my computer ?
 Download python on the **official website**
 ```link
 https://www.python.org/
 ```

-do no forget to activate: *"add python to Path"*
+do no forget to activate: *"add python to Path"* so you can use the pip command.